How to Grow Winter Veges

 Winter vegetable gardening is fun, easy and rewarding.
 Home grown winter vegetables are fresh and healthier for your family, and will save you money too.

 If you already have an established vegetable garden, then autumn is a good time to strip out all summer plants that have finished producing.
 Dig through Garden X Compost or vegetable mix to enrich the soil and improve drainage.
-Add Palmers Blood and Bone and/or Palmers Sheep Pellets at this stage also.
+Add Sheep Pellets or Poultry Compost at this stage also.
 If you are planning to leave your vege garden over winter, plant a beneficial ‘green crop’ of lupin, mustard or peas.
 These can be dug into the soil which adds nitrogen, and conditions the soil in early spring before flowering for your next summer crops.

 Winter is a good time to use a warm, sheltered patio area to grow vegetables and winter herbs in pots, troughs and hangers.
 Easy to access with the ability to move containers if necessary, the patio can be the perfect place to grow veges like winter lettuce, spinach, silverbeet, celery, parsley and kale that grow well in pots.